 Pricing and availability

 All but identical twins, the ROG Strix X370-I and B350-I Gaming set the standard for Mini-ITX AM4 motherboards.
-They’ll be available in December in the United States with pricing to be released in the coming weeks.
+You can find North American retailers selling the boards in the table below.
 Please check with your local ASUS ROG representative for details on availability in other regions.